Accumulator-Aware Post-Training Quantization for Large Language Models: Conclusions

-As neural networks continue to increase in size, and their weights and activations are increasingly being represented with fewer bits, we anticipate the accumulator to play a larger role in hardware-software co-design (see Section~\ref{sec:prelim-lpa}).
-While prior work on accumulator-aware quantization has been limited to the quantization-aware training (QAT) setting (see Section~\ref{sec:prelim-a2q}), ours marks the first to extend accumulator-awareness to the post-training quantization (PTQ) setting.
-To do so, we introduce AXE---a practical low-overhead framework of accumulator-aware extensions designed to endow overflow avoidance guarantees to any layer-wise PTQ algorithm that greedily assign bits element-by-element, provided the base algorithm is also amenable to activation quantization.
-We demonstrate the flexibility of AXE by presenting accumulator-aware variants of GPFQ~\cite{lybrand2021greedy} and OPTQ~\cite{frantar2022optq} with principled overflow avoidance guarantees.
-Furthermore, unlike prior accumulator-aware quantization methods, which assume a monolithic accumulator, we generalize AXE to support multi-stage accumulation for the first time.
-Our experiments are designed to investigate two research questions: (1) does AXE fundamentally improve the trade-off between accumulator bit width and model accuracy? and (2) can multi-stage accumulation extend the A2Q scaling hypothesis to large language models (LLMs)?
+The cost of additions overtakes that of multiplications as operand precision is reduced, as shown in Section~\ref{sec:motivation}.
+As few-bit integer representations are increasing in popularity, one expects further reducing weight and activation precision to yield diminishing returns.
+However, reducing the cost of additions is non-trivial due to the complexities of system design and risk of numerical errors.
+While prior work on accumulator-aware quantization has been limited to QAT, ours marks the first solution that extends accumulator-awareness to the PTQ setting and scales to billion-parameter LLMs.
+We demonstrate the flexibility of AXE by presenting and evaluating accumulator-aware variants of GPFQ and OPTQ.
+Furthermore, unlike prior accumulator-aware quantization methods, which assume a monolithic accumulator, we design AXE to support multi-stage accumulation for the first time.
+Our experiments demonstrate that AXE establishes a new state-of-the-art for accumulator-aware PTQ, yielded a Pareto-dominant frontier in the trade-off between power and accuracy.